curumonkey/lianopy/README.md

 ### 🙈🍌 “Ooo‑oooh, welcome to my jungle!

+I’m just a curious monkey with a camera in hand.
+I love snapping photos of everything I see — but when it’s time to share them, the trouble begins:

+- Everyone wants their own copy of the pictures.

+- Online storage is too expensive for my big, juicy files.

+- I don’t want to keep making new Gmail accounts just to pass things around.
+Are you guilty?

+- And honestly… isn’t it amazing to share without being chained to the internet all the time?

-I’m just a curious monkey, and I’ve found this clever thing called Lianopy.
-You know how we monkeys swing from liana to liana high up in the canopy?
+That’s why I went swinging through the vines and found this clever thing called Lianopy.
+You know how we monkeys leap from liana to liana high up in the canopy?
 Well, that’s the idea here!

 Instead of bananas, we’re sharing files — swinging them safely from one canopy to another through digital vines.